khammami/codelabs-enetcom-md/README.md

 1. `id`: This attribute is optional and primarily used for reference purposes. (same `id` you've defined in the document)
 2. `source`: This attribute is required, it specifies the source file that needs to be exported.
 (Google document ID or markdown file path)

 I wrote [a script](scripts/aggregate_codelabs.sh) that creates a file named `codelabs.json` if you've already exported your codelabs.
-Each exported codelab likely contains a file named "codelab.json".
-The script extracts a specific attribute (likely named "need") from these individual files and uses the extracted information to create a list within the main `codelabs.json` file.
+Each exported codelab likely contains a file named `codelab.json`.
+The script extracts a specific attribute from these individual files and uses the extracted information to create a list within the main `codelabs.json` file.
 This `codelabs.json` file is intended to be used with a composite action [CLaaT export](https://github.com/marketplace/actions/claat-export).

 ## :balance_scale: License